GeorgetteTanner/HeteroGenesis/README.md

 Please cite this when using HeteroGenesis.

 ## Versions
+v1.4 - Known variants from vcf file instead of flat files and improved speed when using known variants.
+(02/01/20)

 v1.3 - Bug fixed in freqcalc that caused variant allele frequencies to be calculated incorrectly.
 (26/03/19)

 v1.2 - Allows the user to give lists of SNVs, indels, or CNVs for germline or somatic variants to be taken from.
 (12/02/19)